apache/mynewt-site/docs/newt/command_list/newt_target.md

 Sub-command  | Explanation
 -------------| ------------------------
-set         | Set attributes of the target.
-Currently the list of possible attributes are:``` arch, compiler, compiler_def, project, bsp, pkg, identities, capabilities, dependencies, cflags, lflags```.
+set         | Set attributes (variables) of the target.
+Currently the list of possible attributes (variables) are:``` arch, compiler, compiler_def, project, bsp, pkg, identities, capabilities, dependencies, cflags, lflags```.
 Typically only the first 5 need to be set for a hardware target.
 For a simulated target, e.g. for software testing purposes, `arch=sim`, `compiler=sim`, and `pkg=<pkg name to be tested>`.
+You cannot set both the project and pkg for a target.
+         | To display all the existing values for any target attribute (variable), you can simply hit return after that variable.
+For example, `newt target set target1 arch` displays the valid values available for the attribute `arch` for a target named `target1`.
-You cannot set both the project and pkg for a target. unset    | Unset attributes of the target in its configuration. delete         | Deletes only the description for the target.
+unset    | Unset attributes of the target in its configuration. delete         | Deletes only the description for the target.
 Does not delete the target directory with associated binaries.
 If you want to clean out the binaries, list files, and executables use`newt target build <target-name> clean` **before** deleting the target! create    |  Creates a target description or build definition by the name `input1`.
 By default it assigns the sim (simulator) architecture to it which allows you to build new projects and software on your native OS and try it out.